 Are you aware that both violent and property crime has been steadily declining for decades?
 It may not seem like it, at least if you watch the news, but it has never been safer to live in America.
 Part of that is due to our legal system, an adversarial system that makes sure everybody has an avenue to at least make their case in front of a jury of peers.
 It’s also in part due to our penal system, which though it has a very long way to go, has started to treat prisoners as people rather than chattel.
 But that wasn’t always the case; throughout history, there used to be serious, often violent punishments for even minor infractions.
 Luckily, nowadays, these aren’t things criminals need fear.
-If you need legal help in Kutztown, call Charles Attorney for representation.
+If you need legal help in Kutztown, call Attorney Dutko for representation.
 In the meantime, here are some of the punishments for crimes throughout history.

 Bastinado originated in Asia, where it was used as punishment for minor to moderate infractions.
 The practice involved beating a person with a stick hard on the soles of their feet.
 While that may not sound as vicious as some of the practices on this list, you have to remember that this is before people had access to decent shoes, and there was no such thing as time off for injuries.
 A victim of this punishment would feel a resurgence of pain with every step they took.